Ecologies, Techniques, Technologies I

-The first half of the semester is structured to include one field trip, one lecture and on plant identification quiz per week.
+The first half of the semester, taught by Matthew Urbanski, is structured to include one field trip, one lecture and on plant identification quiz per week.
 Evaluation of student performance is based on quiz grades and class attendance.
 The class focuses on the following topics and objectives:

 – Concepts, and practices necessary for using plants as a design medium.